supershaneski/openai-chatgpt-prompts/README.md

 **Example Usage:**

-> Act as an interviewer for me, asking me `10 questions` related to `personality test`, ask me questions one-by-one, and after the `10th question`, give me your assessment based on my answers.
+> Act as an interviewer, asking me `10 questions` related to `personality test`, ask me questions one-by-one, and after the `10th question`, give me your assessment based on my answers.
 If there is no problem with my request, let us start and ask me the first question.

 **Output:**
 > ChatGPT: Certainly, I can help you with that.
 Let's begin!